sph-mn/sph-db/readme.md

 db_txn_commit(&txn);
 ```

-in the following examples, where a ``txn`` variable occurs, use of the appropriate transaction features is implied.
+in the following examples, where a ``txn`` variable occurs, use of the appropriate transaction features is implied

 ## create a type
 ```c